mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 ### Advantages of Convolution
 Why convolutions work?
-- parameter sharing - convolution shares parameters across entire image (ie a learnt edge detector is shared accross the entire image)
+- parameter sharing - convolution shares parameters across entire image (ie a learnt edge detector is shared across the entire image)
 - sparsity of connections - for each layer each output values only a small no. of input values.

 Advantages